famished-tiger/Macros4Cuke/README.md

 * Familiar syntax for macro-step definitions,
 * Substep sequence can be of arbitrary length,
 * Macro-steps may have data arguments,
-* Data values can be passed to the sub-steps.
+* Data values can be passed to the sub-steps,
+* Domain neutral: applicable to any kind of application that can be driven with Cucumber,
-* A section with sub-steps can be made conditional.
+* A group of sub-steps can be made conditional.

 ## A quick example ##
 Here is a macro-step example taken from our demo files: